FameILY/CodeIQ_Extention/README.md

-# Code Habit - Boost Your Coding Productivity
+# Coder Habit - Boost Your Coding Productivity

-**Code Habit** is the ultimate VS Code extension for tracking and analyzing your coding activity.
+**Coder Habit** is the ultimate VS Coder extension for tracking and analyzing your coding activity.
 Transform the way you work with tailored insights, visual patterns, and customizable reports to streamline your workflow and enhance productivity.

 ---